andrew-irods/How-To/Eclipse-attach-to-iRODS-remote.md

 The connection to the remote system will be based on **ssh**.
 It is recommended that ssh keys be installed to avoid being challenged for a password on every connection.
 YMMV.

 Following the process in this document, we will create an eclipse project that targets an existing icommand linux executable (**iput**), and create a remote debug launch configuration which can launch and debug the utility on a remote system.
 We will then create a separate project for the **irodsServer** process as an executable, and then create a remote debug configuration that will allow us to attach eclipse to the remote running **irodsServer** which interacts with our **iput** utility.
-None of these Eclipse configurations allows building the actual sources - that's not the intent.
+None of these Eclipse configurations allow building the actual sources - that's not the intent.
 They're used for the purpose of allowing the debugger access to the sources as programs are being debugged.

 ### The Thing with Eclipse ###